codesmita/Tic-Tac-Toe/README.md

 *User input is accepted primarily through the use of Scanner, where integers are used to represent row and column inputs.*
 *Running the Game:*
--tCompile the file TicTacToe.java.
+-Compile the file TicTacToe.java.
--tRun the compiled class (java TicTacToe).
+-Run the compiled class (java TicTacToe).
 -Play the game as per instructions.